cockroachdb/docs/string.md

 ## Format

-A `STRING` column accepts both string literals and escape strings.
+A `STRING` column accepts Unicode string literals, hexadecimal string literals, and escape strings.

-### String Literal
+### Unicode String Literal

-When inserting a string literal into a `STRING` column, format the value as Unicode characters within single quotes, e.g., `'a1b2c3'`.
+When inserting a Unicode string literal into a `STRING` column, format the value as Unicode characters within single quotes, e.g., `'a1b2c3'`.

+### Hexadecimal String Literal

+When inserting a hexadecimal string literal into a `STRING` column, use `x` or `X` followed by hexadecimal digits in single quotes.
+For example, `x'636174'` or `X'636174'` correspond to the Unicode string literal `'cat'`.

 ### Escape String

-When inserting an escape string into a `STRING` column, use either `e` or `E` and followed by one or more of the following backslash escape sequences within single quotes:
+When inserting an escape string into a `STRING` column, use either `e` or `E` followed by one or more of the following backslash escape sequences within single quotes:

 Backslash Escape Sequence | Interpretation
 --------------------------|---------------